bronzehedwick/chrisdeluca/content/article/security-vs-privacy-on-the-internet.md

 Okay, so we know what Internet security is (as long as I did an okay job of explaining above), but what about privacy?
 How is that different?

-Internet privacy is the defense against unwanted - and usually *legal* - intrusion by *trusted entities*.
+Internet privacy is the defense against unwanted---and usually *legal*--- intrusion by *trusted entities*.

 ### Wait, what?